Select from the following options to view more listings.

 Website, email, 610-688-3553

 This 8-week course is for beginners who want to explore drawing and oil painting, and for more experienced artists who want to improve their artistic skills.
 Using still-life compositions, students will learn about form, space, design, value, and color through working observationally.
-In addition, the instructor will introduce a variety of artists who are representative of the lessons provided, and conduct in-process and final critiques for a helpful synopsis of the student’s progress and ideas.
-The class will be broken up into four weeks of drawing and four weeks of painting, but the student is open to work in any medium if they prefer.
+In addition, the instructor will introduce a variety of artists who are representative of the lessons provided and conduct in-process and final critiques for a helpful synopsis of the student’s progress and ideas.
+The class will be broken up into two weeks of drawing and four weeks of painting, but the student is open to work in any medium if they prefer.

 Location: Wayne, Pennsylvania